PhantomChain/docs/docs/guidebook/core/data-models.md

 ## Transaction

 Transactions are the heart of any blockchain, cryptocurrency or otherwise.
 They represent a transfer of value from one network participant to another.
-In ARK, transactions can be of one of multiple types, specified in [AIP11](https://github.com/PhantomChain/AIPs/blob/master/AIPS/aip-11.md), which can affect the content and data structure of each transaction's payload.
+In XPH, transactions can be of one of multiple types, specified in [AIP11](https://github.com/PhantomChain/AIPs/blob/master/AIPS/aip-11.md), which can affect the content and data structure of each transaction's payload.

 - **id**
 - **blockId** *the ID of the block in which this transaction is included*